https://www.deakin.edu.au/__data/assets/image/0010/591949/32236_lawintl-studies_hero.jpg

 Course overview

 Build an international legal career and develop competitive skills with cross-cultural relevance in Deakin's Bachelor of Laws/Bachelor of International Studies.
-Learn about and analyse the forces shaping Australia, investigate the internationalisation of the law, and apply it all at a global level through Deakin's study abroad experiences.
+This combined course brings together two complementary areas of study so you can graduate with intercultural communication skills and legal expertise.

 Deakin's hands-on approach to study and practical experience includes opportunities to study abroad, and to build on your classroom learning by working on real cases at the Deakin Law Clinic.
 Under supervision from qualified solicitors, you will conduct research on legal issues, offer advice and sit in on real courtroom proceedings.
-Graduate from this accredited course with two in-demand degrees, setting yourself up for a career without limits.
+Graduate from this accredited course with two in-demand degrees, setting yourself up for an exciting career.

 Want to take your legal career to the world stage?